2ndSightLab/ai-tracker/fixed.md

 🟢 Set up an account for Kiro in an Alt region in test account > So MANY PROBLEMS.
 See AWS Wish List >> THIS TOOK HOURS.
 SHOULD HAVE TAKEN MINUTES.

+🟢 For two days I tried to fix requirements and tests.
+I burned a $200 plan in less than two days.
+Today I started a new plan and refixed my bug fixing routine tracking fixed, blocked, etc. and got the tests all fixed finally.
+The model is crawling with various mistakes and errors on the mistakes page.
+Not stopping to log everything as I need to get things DONE.

 ## 7/1/2026

 🟢 Burned way too many tokens trying to fix some requirements that the agent was not properly formatting.
 It absolutely does not follow instrucctions for writing short requirements < 100 chars per line.
 Trying to fix them led to countless noops but it also coincided with a model release.
 Every time a model is released the agent performance degrades.
 Will try to log mistakes later.
 Got very frustrated.